maxpoliak/rtems-ec-cli/README.md

-## Command line interface for embedded controllers based on RTEMS OS
+## Command line interface for embedded controllers based on RTEMS RTOS

-### This is an example of using [ile-cli] for [RTEMS] RTOS.
+### Based on the [ile-cli] project.

-RTEMS (Real-Time Executive for Multiprocessor Systems)  is a real-time operating system kernel used around the world and in space.
-RTEMS is a free real-time operating system (RTOS) designed for deeply embedded systems such as automobile electronics, robotic controllers, and on-board satellite instruments ([1],[2]).
+[RTEMS] (Real-Time Executive for Multiprocessor Systems [1],[2]) is a real-time operating system kernel used around the world and in space.
+RTEMS is a free real-time operating system (RTOS) designed for deeply embedded systems such as automobile electronics, robotic controllers, and on-board satellite instruments.

 This example is the result of a study of this OS.
 I was interested in learning how to build an image and create applications for it.
 At the moment, this project